 The foundation of bad dog breath is the build-up of food particles on teeth and gums and the resulting bacterial growth, called plaque.
 If this plaque is not removed from the teeth, over time it hardens and becomes calculus or tartar.

 This tartar creates a rough surface that attracts more food particles and plaque, leading to even more tartar build-up.
-Tartar on bad dog teeth is much harder to remove than just plaque and often requires veterinary scaling.
+Tartar on dog teeth is much harder to remove than just plaque and often requires veterinary scaling.
+This is both costly for you and stressful for your pooch.

 Indigestion and Food Intolerance

 While not a primary cause of bad dog breath, indigestion and other gastrointestinal upsets can cause periodic bad breath in dogs.
-These causes of bad breath in dogs are occasional instead of chronic, occurring only after your dog has ingested the offending food and for several hours after.
+This happens when bacteria from the stomach and esophagus make their way back up to the mouth.

 You may think that bad breath is the worst that can happen if you don't brush your dog's teeth, but the reality is much worse.
 Poor dental health can lead to other health conditions that can easily go unnoticed until they become very serious.